• Skip to main content

 • The next time you are out shopping, take a stroll through the floral section of your grocery store and pick out a bouquet and bring it home to display in your favorite vase.

-• Purchase a pretty, ceramic flower pot and add an easy to care for plant.
-Philodendrons are extremely hearty require little sunlight.
-(I have no green thumb and I’ve managed to keep the philodendron I received the day my son was born alive and growing for the last 12 years!)
+• Purchase a pretty ceramic flower pot and add an easy-to-care-for plant.
+Philodendrons are extremely hearty and require little sunlight.
+(I have no green thumb, and I’ve managed to keep the philodendron I received the day my son was born alive and growing for the last 16 years!)

 • If even the idea of a philodendron seems daunting, there are a ton of realistic-looking plants available.
 Pottery Barn, Crate and Barrel, and TJ Maxx are great places to pick up beautiful faux plants.